Lego Coin (LEGO) Price Down 17.3% This Week

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 Lego Coin’s launch date was April 20th, 2022.
 Lego Coin’s total supply is 100,000,000,000,000 tokens.
 Lego Coin’s official Twitter account is @legocoinlive and its Facebook page is accessible here.
-The official website for Lego Coin is www.legocoinlive.com.
+Lego Coin’s official website is www.legocoinlive.com.

 [Telegram](https://t.me/LegoCoinLive)